foxfriends/minigames/README.md

 [Docker]: https://www.docker.com/
 [docker-compose]: https://docs.docker.com/compose/

-This `docker-compose` uses the images published on the GitHub container registry.
+This `docker-compose.yml` uses the images published on the GitHub container registry.
 When run this way, they have nothing to do with the source code on your system. __Using Docker for developing the server and bot is not recommended for that reason__.
 Instead, follow the instructions below to run the bot and server directly on your machine.

+There is an additional file `docker-compose.src.yml`, which can be used to run the source versions, instead of the published versions.
+This file is still not recommended for developing the server or bot, as rebuilding the Docker containers takes a long time.
+This file is mainly intended for testing the that the Docker images actually work before publishing a release.

 ### Server and Bot